 The Torrens Project (EL5614) is a joint venture between Aeris Resources (70% interest) and Kelaray Pty Ltd (a wholly owned subsidiary of Argonaut Resources NL) and is exploring for iron-oxide copper-gold (IOCG) systems.

 EL5614 is located within the highly prospective Stuart Shelf Region of South Australia and lies within 50 kilometres of Oz Minerals’ Carrapateena deposit and 75 kilometres from BHP’s Olympic Dam mine.
 The Torrens Anomaly, a large regionally significant coincident magnetic and gravity anomaly with a footprint in excess 160km2 (larger footprint than Olympic Dam) is located within EL5614.

-Limited drilling, totalling six drill holes between 1977 and 2008 defined a large magnetite dominant with lesser hematite alteration system interpreted to form the distal component of a large IOCG system.
+Drilling has been limited to 6 drill holes completed between 1977 and 2008.
+They have defined a large magnetite dominant with lesser hematite alteration system interpreted to form the distal component of a large IOCG system.
 Zones of anomalous copper mineralisation (≥0.1% Cu) were intersected from several drill holes with the most significant mineralised zone associated with TD2 (246m @ 0.1% Cu).

-Exploration activity on the project has been suspended since 2008 due to uncertainty regards the Native Title status of the project area, and Aboriginal Heritage restrictions.
+Exploration activity on the project had been suspended since 2008 due to uncertainty regards the Native Title status of the project area, and Aboriginal Heritage restrictions.